 Staff to support the implementation was not hired until 2023 which is after the initiation period stated in the plan.

 In mid-2023, a new Grant Coordinator was hired to help lead this work.
-In Fall 2023, an Energy Efficiency Community Block Grant (EECBG) was submitted to the United States Department of Energy.
-In early 2024, the City was awarded a $148,550 EECBG grant that assists low-income households with energy efficiency, electrification and resiliency to extreme heat.
 For more information on this Whole Home Health program, see Action AR.1 Public Health.
 Additional funding is being sought to support this effort.

 If awarded, this $125K grant would have provided further support for the City's Whole Home Health program.